 When do we use arrows?
-The most common cases are to show a path from A to B or circular process.
-However, the area of usage of handwritten arrows can be wider and here we will show few examples.
+The most common cases are to show a path from A to B or a circular process.
+However, the area of usage of a handdrawn arrow can be wider, and here we will show a few examples.

-Arrow is a very flexible element: it can be used as a separate graphical element, as a background … Let’s find out several cases where we can apply hand drawn arrows.
+The arrow is a very flexible element: it can be used as a separate graphical element, or as a background … Let’s find out several cases where we can apply hand-drawn arrows.

 >> download an editable set of Handdrawn Arrows here

 Case #1: Circular diagram

 In the image above you can see the example o the flow diagram in charcoal style.

 Case #3: Organizational Charts That Look Different

 Case #4: Presenting trip routes or places on a map